 Insulation & Energy (Title 24)

 Insulation R-values, air sealing, and California Title 24 energy compliance.
-Must pass before drywall can be installed.
+Must pass before drywall.
+This catches more garage conversions than you'd expect — don't underestimate it.

 9